Conservation Easements: Permanent Protection For Historic Places

 - The Conservancy's Easement Properties

 - For More Information

-The Conservancy holds easements on thirty-one properties, each of which has its own story and significance.
+The Conservancy holds easements on thirty-three properties, each of which has its own story and significance.
 Thanks to the protection provided by easements, these stories can continue to inspire us for years to come.